Enchanted-Games/invisible-frames/README.md

 # Invisible Frames
 A survival-friendly way to make Invisible Item Frames.
 To make an Item Frame invisible, simply punch it with any Glass Pane.
-Punch the item frame again drop the Glass Pane on the ground and make it visible again.
+Punch the item frame again to pop out the glass pane and make it visible again.

 This mod is fully server-side which means it only needs to be installed on the server and any client (even vanilla) can connect and make Item Frames invisible!